hitarth64/MixedMetalOxides/mmo/datasets/README.md

 # Directory contains data on Mixed Metal Oxide surfaces

-* All the calculations were performed on VASP using PBE+U xc-functional
+* All the calculations were performed using VASP and GGA+U xc-functional was employed.

 * The U-values used are borrowed from [MPRelaxSet](https://github.com/materialsproject/pymatgen/blob/master/pymatgen/io/vasp/MPRelaxSet.yaml)